From Generation to Generation

 In scenario 1, $3 million passes to John and Mary’s children free from estate taxes.
 In 26 years, the money grows to approximately $17 million, but after estate taxes are deducted, John and Mary’s grandchildren receive approximately $11 million.

 In scenario 2, $3 million passes to the trust free from estate taxes.
 In 26 years, the money grows to approximately $17 million.
-26 years later, approximately $101 million is distributed to John and Mary’s grandchildren.
+26 years after that, approximately $101 million is distributed to John and Mary’s grandchildren.

-In scenario 3, $3 million passes to the dynasty trust free from estate taxes.
+In scenario 3, $3 million passes to the Dynasty Trust free from estate taxes.
 In 26 years, the money grows to approximately $17 million.
-26 years later, money grows to approximately $101 million.
-And 26 years beyond that, the money grows to approximately $587 million that can provide benefits to John and Mary’s great-grandchildren and beyond.
+26 years after that, the money has grown to approximately $101 million.
+And 26 years after that, the money has grown to approximately $587 million that will provide benefits to John and Mary’s great-grandchildren and beyond.

-Thus, the use of multigenerational estate planning techniques can provide massive benefits for growth and protection of your assets as they pass from one generation to the next.
+As you can see, the use of multigenerational estate planning techniques can provide massive benefits for growth and protection of your assets as they pass from one generation to the next.
 We have created many of these trusts for our clients over the years, and would be happy to talk to you about whether one of these plans would be a good fit for your family.